The Organiser

 FREE

-* Please note that fees do not include Belgian VAT @ 21%, and this amount will be added to the total price when you are invoiced.
+* Fees do not include Belgian VAT @ 21%, and this amount will be added to the total price when you are invoiced.

-If you and your team need a hotel bedroom for the duration of the event, we negotiated a special rate for accommodation at the Hotel nhow Brussels Bloom.
+If you and your team need a hotel bedroom for the duration of the event, we negotiated a special rate for accommodation at the DoubleTree by Hilton Brussels.
 Please click here to book your room.

 For more information on any aspect of this event, please contact Karolina Stankiewicz using any of the details below.